Yup, you heard it right!

 Though I initially paired this jam with South African masala fried fish, I have been making it every since – so far have tried it with cheese toasts, meatballs, potato wedges and absolutely loved it every single time.

 And as mentioned in the title, this recipe was picked up to be published by the Indian Link magazine.
 Indian link is a magazine which caters to the Indian community in Australia – a place to celebrate who you really are though living on foreign soil.
-My article was published in the April issue and here’s the full article for those who would like a read.
+My article was published in the April issue which is available on their website.

 A proud moment for me……